nplrkn/alsoran/documentation/planning/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
-- Add error messages to ASN.1 library + get it upstreamed
-- Retire Message and use &[u8] or Vec<u8>
+- NG Setup working against free5GC using the instructions in [the free5gc howto](../howto/free5GC-testing.md).
+- Multi worker code (including coordinator) moved to a branch leaving remaining code super simple
 - Requests should be processed in parallel in separate tasks.
-- Superfluous code removed
-- Maybe multi worker code (including coordinator??) moved to a branch leaving remaining code super simple
+- Registration (23.502, figure 4.2.2.2-1) wrapped in UE Initial Access procedure (38.401, figure 8.1-1) working against free5GC as seen in ngap_setup.pcap.
+- Session setup (23.502, figure 4.3.2.2.1-1).
+(Requires N2 PDU Session Request/Response.)
-- Review TODOs
+- Review TODOs and remove commented out code

+## MAYBE
 - Enforce Rust docs (see .cargo/config commented out compiler option)
+- Remodel SCTP API to follow the one in the webrtc-sctp crate.

 ## DONE
+- Add error messages to ASN.1 library + get it upstreamed
 - GNB-CU code moved to a subdirectory (leaving code shared with DU or AMF at top level).
 - Autogeneration of procedures etc
 - Fix Address already in use warning seen in tests.
 Refactor so that the listen() fails more obviously.